DegnonAssociates/API-Using-Bouncy/README.md

 127.0.0.1 localhost.test2
 ```

 - Run index.js in the main root folder.
-- Run a separate process on index.js for the ./amspdc and ./comsep root folders
+This will also start forked child processes for the two separate API applications located in ./amspdc and ./comsep